Is Anxiety Spiritual Warfare? A Biblical Answer for Christians Battling Fear

 The Bible does not treat the mind as neutral territory.
 It describes it as contested ground — a place where truth and lies do battle, where peace and fear compete for dominance, and where what you dwell on shapes the whole direction of your life.
+Scripture is unambiguous: there is a real enemy, and he targets your peace.

 Ephesians 6:10-12 (NIV)